cs31415/cs31415.github.io/_posts/2024-07-10-async-programming-4.md

 Here, a question arises: how does the system know when the async operation completes?
 We have to dive into the deep end of the pool to understand this.

 ##### Winsock
-The async call to a framework method such as `_httpClient.GetAsync` ultimately results in a Windows Socket API (Winsock) call through P/Invoke (managed to unmanaged code interface).
+The async call to a framework method such as `_httpClient.GetAsync` invokes `SocketsHttpHandler` behind the scenes which makes a Windows Socket API (Winsock) call through P/Invoke (managed to unmanaged code interface).
 Winsock initiates an I/O operation in asynchronous mode, registers a callback function and returns immediately.

 ##### TCP/IP driver
 To do this it creates an I/O request packet (IRP) for the I/O manager.
 The I/O Manager is part of the Windows kernel, responsible for managing I/O operations.
 It routes this IRP to the TCP/IP driver, which runs in kernel mode.
 The TCP/IP driver interfaces with NICs through device drivers, sending low level frames.